Deployment and Maintenance / Standalone Deployment

 3. Verify Installation

-By default, DataFlux Func comes pre-installed with some example scripts after installation.
+By default, DataFlux Func comes with some example scripts after installation.

-- Click on the "Script Editor" in the top navigation bar, then sequentially select "Script Library" - "Examples" - "Basic Demonstration" from the left panel.
+- Click the "Script Editor" in the top navigation bar, and select "Script Lib" - "Examples" - "Basic Demo" in the left sidebar.

 3.1 Service Descriptions

-By default, after DataFlux Func starts up correctly, the following services are running:
+By default, after DataFlux Func starts normally, the following services are running:

-Queues #7, #8, #9 are exclusive queues for the TrueWatch attached version of Func, reserved as placeholders in standalone deployments
+Queues #7, #8, #9 are reserved for the Data Platform attached version of Func.
+In the standalone version of Func, they are reserved queues.

 Name | Description |